 - Shut Up, Hannibal!: Priest Vito Cornelius delivers an absolutely brilliant one to the choking Zorg after his villainous speech (see Good Needs Evil), by pointing out that his grand empire will come tumbling down all because of one... little... cherry.
 Vito smacks him on the back, of course.
 The look on Vito's face as he Saves The Villain says it quite plainly: Being Good Sucks.

-- Sighted Guns Are Low Tech: Justified with the ZF-1.
+- Sighted Guns Are Low-Tech: Justified with the ZF-1, which has homing bullets.

 - Skyscraper City: Manhattan is so high it seems bottomless.
 We barely get to see its ground, except when Korben escapes the police.
 In one shot of the spaceport we see why: the Hudson and East rivers have been completely drained◊, leaving Liberty Island (et al) high and dry.

 - Smart Gun: The ZF-1 is packed with features, including "Replay", which sends every bullet to the designated target no matter which direction the gun is actually pointing.